Sedimentary Rocks Formation and Fossils

 Every single particle in a sedimentary rock initially comes from a rock or as soil on land.
-By time, the rock is broken down into small particles by weathering and the small particles are transported away.
+Over time, the rock is broken down into small particles by weathering and the small particles are transported away.
 Sometimes the transportation distance is long and sometimes shorter.
-And most sedimentary rocks consists of small particles that have a long and fascinating story to tell from their long journey behind them.
-Read on and you will know why and how!
+Most sedimentary rocks consist of small particles that have a long and fascinating story to tell from their long journey behind them.
+Read on and you will know why and how.

 First we need to make clear what sediment is!
 Sediment is material that occurs natural and is broken down by processes like weathering and erosion.
 Sediment are also transported in some way by water or wind, by ice, and/or transported by gravity from the particles itself.